Sho Iwasaki: 2016–2020 season

 On April 10, 2018, Iwasaki had right elbow surgery and spent the rest of the season on rehabilitation.

-On August 21, 2019, Iwasaki made a comeback and pitched for the first time in a year and three months.
-And he was selected as the Japan Series roster in the 2019 Japan Series.
+On August 21, 2019, Iwasaki returned from surgery and pitched for the first time in a year and three months.
+He additionally pitched in the 2019 Japan Series.

-In 2020 season, Iwasaki finished the regular season with a 17 Games pitched, a 0–2 Win–loss record, a 7.20 ERA, a 10 Holds, a 20 strikeouts in 15 innings.
-In the 2020 Japan Series against the Yomiuri Giants, He pitched in two games, Game 2 and Game 4, and contributed to the team's fourth consecutive Japan Series champion with no hits and no runs.
+In 2020 season, Iwasaki finished the regular season with a 17 games pitched, an 0–2 record, 7.20 ERA, and 20 strikeouts in 15 innings.
+In the 2020 Japan Series against the Yomiuri Giants, he pitched in two games, Game 2 and Game 4, and contributed to the team's fourth consecutive Japan Series championship with no hits and no runs allowed.

+Orix Buffaloes

+On May 30, 2025, Iwasaki was traded to the Orix Buffaloes in exchange for cash considerations.
+On June 20, Iwasaki became the 10th pitcher in NPB history to win a game in both leagues during the same season, having won on April 1 as a member of the Chunichi Dragons.